davetron5000/angular-rails-book/front.md

 * Ruby 2 or later
 * Rails 4.0.x
-* Some sort of database installed.
-I'd recommend Postgres, but MySQL should work fine
+* Some sort of database installed (I'd recommend Postgres, but MySQL should work fine)
 * An account on [Heroku], where we'll deploy the app

 This book and the app we'll see were developed on OS X, so some terminal